jlangch/venice/README.md

 If the REPL colors don't harmonize well with your terminal color schema omit the '-colors' option or place a 'repl.json' config file with customized ANSI escape code colors on the working dir.
-The REPL command `!config` shows as sample 'repl.json' that can be modified.
+The REPL command `!config` shows a sample 'repl.json' that can be modified.